• Skip to main content

 It is part of the palm family (genus Calamus).
 The vines are harvested into long lengths and processed into different shapes and widths.

-You can find basket weaving materials and tools in my Etsy shop, Textile Indie Supplies.
+You can find basket-weaving materials and tools at the Textile Indie Shop.

 What is the most popular material in basket weaving?